Robot Programming syllabus#

 Fundamental programming tools (e.g, control flow, data structures, functions)

 Content (What we do to reach the learning outcomes)#

 Programming using ROS (Robot Operating System) framework and Turtlebot3

-Various robotics challenges including navigating through a maze
+Various mini projects including navigating through a maze

 For example: Maze solving with a mobile robot

 Seminar-like with mini projects each solving a different problem.

 The instructor gives the required introductions during the contact hours (typically the first contact hour of the day).

 The students self-study the tutorials and work on the mini projects.

 The results are demonstrated and discussed during contact hours (typically the second contact hour of the day).